dominicprice/endplay/README.md

 ### Parsing to and from bridge file formats

 While not the primary aim of the library, *endplay* does support experimental parsing and writing of PBN and LIN file formats.
 These interfaces are in the `endplay.parsers` submodule, and aim to provide an interface consistent with that of the standard library parsing libraries.
-Each of the parsing packages `endplay.parsers.pbn` and `endplay.parsers.lin` provide four functions:
+Each of the parsing packages `endplay.parsers.pbn`, `endplay.parsers.lin` and `endplay.parsers.json` provide four functions:
 - `load`: Parse a file object into a list of `Board` objects
 - `loads`: Parse a string into a list of `Board` objects
 - `dump`: Write a list of `Board` objects to a file object
 - `dumps` Write a list of `Board` objects to a string

 Internally, each module provides `*Encoder` and `*Decoder` classes which do the heavy lifting.
 These can be used directly, but their interface may be unstable so cannot be recommended.

 The libraries store file information in lists of `endplay.types.Board` objects, which wrap a `Deal` as well as other information which is usually provided by these file formats.
 The full list of defined members can be found in the API reference as this is one of the bulkiest classes in *endplay*, in order to deal with the wealth of information that these file formats can store.
 We will present here a lighter introduction to the class by reading a PBN file and examining the result.
 We being by opening the sample PBN file in the examples directory and putting the first board into the variable `boardA`: